JosephS11723/CooPIR/README.md

 ### API

   The API is the intermediary interface that connects all the services together and handles all traffic to and from the server and the services.
+It has a job server and job worker that can process and filter information that could help users find specific information about a file and its contents.

 ### File Storage

-  SeaweedFS is used as the file storage which allows for practically unlimited distributed storage.
+  SeaweedFS is used as the file storage which allows for practically unlimited distributed storage and encrypted storing of files and data.

 ### MongoDB

-  MongoDB is used for the database which contains all the user data and case data.
+  MongoDB is the database used by CooPIR to store a variety of data, including logs, case metadata, and user login information.

 ### Web Interface

   Using Angular, CooPIR can be used via a web application which allows users to create, modify, and view cases within a web browser.
+It also contains a relations map which can show relations between files and allows for downloading of files